yazz/VisualJS/README.md

-# YAZZ - Automation at the speed of thought
+# YAZZ - The world's fastest way to build container apps